 Take a break from the road at this iconic northern frontier town, centre of the Klondike gold rush.

-The marine highway re-enters Canada at this port town, stepping off point for the Grizzly Bear Sanctuary and whale-watching tours.
+This port town is the stepping off point for the Grizzly Bear Sanctuary and whale-watching tours.

-Take the ferry across to this magical island archipelago in the Pacific, rich in aboriginal culture, flora and fauna.
+Take the ferry across to this magical island archipelago in the Pacific, rich in First Nations culture, flora and fauna.

 Everything you need to plan where to go and what to do.